eelcodijkstra/e-learning-2015/master/src/morea/bar/assessment.md

 ---
-title: "Assessment of the Bar"
+title: "Assessment of Learning how to learn"
 published: true
 morea_id: assessment2
 morea_type: assessment